 - Meal prep friendly.
 Just like many of my breakfast recipes, these baked oats perfect for a Sunday night prep.
 All you'll need to do during the week is reheat and add your favorite toppings.

 - Quick prep time.
 These baked oats only take 10 minutes to make, allowing them to be a simple mid-week prep or even before work or school.
+If you want another quick oat recipe, try my blended baked oats!

 Ingredients and Substitutions